ctrf-io/github-test-reporter/README.md

     comment-tag: false # Tag to match Pull Request comment

     # Advanced Options
-    artifact-name: false # Name of the artifact containing test reports.
+    artifact-name: 'ctrf-report' # Name of the artifact containing test reports.
 Default is ctrf-report
-    previous-results-max: false # Maximum number of previous test results to display in the report.
+    previous-results-max: 10 # Maximum number of previous test results to display in the report.
 Default is 10
     fetch-previous-results: false # Always fetch previous workflow runs when using custom templates.
 Default is false
     group-by: 'filePath' # Specify grouping for applicable reports (e.g., suite or file path).
 Default is filePath
     always-group-by: false # Force grouping by suite or file path for all reports.
 Default is false